-If you are or want to be open source developer,you must try GitHub.
+If you are or want to be an open-source developer, you must try GitHub.
 It is a new hosted Git repository service that's being called a "social network" for programmers.
 It is basically a distributed version control system designed to handle everything from small to very large projects with speed and efficiency.

 Setup SSH key